Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Introduction

-In this work we propose to provide a qualitative description of the Ellis semigroup of dynamical systems systems associated with particular point patterns, the \textit{almost canonical model sets}.
-These particular patterns are relevant in the crystallographic sense, as well as very accessible mathematically: One can get a complete picture of the hull $\mathbb{X}_{\Lambda_0}$ of such patterns \cite{Le}, as well as there associated $C^*$-Algebras (a recent source is \cite{Put}, see references therein), and also perform the computation of their cohomology and K-theory groups \cite{FoHuKe} \cite{GaHuKe} \cite{Put} as well as the asymptotic exponent of their complexity function \cite{Ju}.
+In this work we propose a qualitative description of the Ellis semigroup of dynamical systems associated with particular point patterns, the \textit{almost canonical model sets}.
+These particular patterns are relevant in the crystallographic sense, as well as very accessible mathematically: One can get a complete picture of the hull $\mathbb{X}_{\Lambda_0}$ of such patterns (Le \cite{Le}), as well as their associated $C^*$-Algebras (a recent source is Putnam \cite{Put}, see references therein), and also compute their cohomology and K-theory groups (Forrest, Hunton and Kellendonk \cite{FoHuKe}, G\"{a}hler, Hunton and Kellendonk \cite{GaHuKe} and Putnam \cite{Put}) as well as the asymptotic exponent of their complexity function (Julien \cite{Ju}).
 We show that in our situation it is possible to completely describe elements of the Ellis semigroup, their action onto the underlying space, as well as the algebraic and topological structure of this semigroup.
-The type of calculation made here can be compared with the calculation performed in \cite{Pik} about Sturmian and Sturmian-like systems (see also example $4.5$ of \cite{Gl}).
-We also show that for those dynamical systems the Ellis semigroup is of first class on the sense of the dichotomy of \cite{GlMe}, that is, almost canonical model sets have tame systems.
+The type of calculations made here can be compared with the calculations performed in Pikula \cite{Pik} about Sturmian and Sturmian-like systems (see also Glasner \cite[Example 4.5]{Gl}).
+We also show that for those dynamical systems the Ellis semigroup is of first class in the sense of the dichotomy of Glasner and Megrelishvili \cite{GlMe}, that is, almost canonical model sets have tame systems.